victorien-provenzano/ubuntu-rails-postgres-graphql/readme.md

 In order to replicate an issue, you may need to change the ruby version being used in this sandbox

-This sandbox was made with rbenv, which is a package manager that makes it easy to change the ruby version.
+Note: ruby was installed with rbenv, which is a package manager that makes it easy to change the ruby version

 - Step 1: Figure out which version you would like to use